 The financial product, managed by Allianz Global Investors GmbH (AGI), promotes environmental and/or social characteristics as the investment manager integrates into the investment process 5 pillars: environmental, social, human rights, governance, and business behaviour factors (this domain does not apply for sovereigns issued by a Sovereign Entity) through the integration of a best-in-class approach.
 This encompasses the evaluation of corporate or sovereign issuers based on AGI's Sustainable and Responsible Investment (SRI) Rating methodology that it is used to construct the portfolio.
-It is to be noted that the process excludes from investment issuers in violation of international norms and standards, or operate in sensitive sectors as defined by the AGI sustainable minimum exclusion criteria, related to AGI Sustainable and Responsible Investment Exclusion (SRIE) Policy for direct investments.
+It is to be noted that the process excludes from investment issuers in violation of international norms and standards, or operate in sensitive sectors as defined by the AGI sustainable minimum exclusion criteria, related to AGI Sustainable and Responsible Investments.